PeoplesFootballExp/Peoples-Football-Experience/docs/PFE Vault/02_Design/Dev Blogs/2 - Building the Base.md

 ## 💭 Thoughts / Reflections
 *Share lessons learned, future ideas, or design decisions.*

+Takes a lot of work to simply set up an open source project.
+I am currently on vacation visiting my girlfriend, so work may be slower this following week or two.

 ---
 ## 🔮 Next Steps
 *Outline what’s coming next in development.*

+- Finish Setting up Github Repo (including Contributing Guide, ReadMe)
+- Figure out Github better (branching, asset storage, etc)
+- Set up New Godot Project with Rust and add guides to docs
+-